Psychology of Attraction: What makes you attractive?

 What Is Attraction?

-For example, we often feel attracted to individuals who share similar interests or backgrounds, which can enhance our connections with them.
+For instance, we often feel attracted to people who have similar interests or backgrounds.
+These common things can help us connect with them more deeply.

 Fun Fact: People often find others more attractive when they notice that person receiving attention from others.
 This phenomenon is linked to our competitive nature as humans.